g-leech/argmin-gravitas/_posts/2017-07-20-first-computers.markdown

 ---

-"a device that can be instructed to carry out an arbitrary set of arithmetic or logical operations, automatically."
+> "a device that can be instructed to carry out an arbitrary set of arithmetic or logical operations, automatically."
+<center>- Wikipedia "computer"</center>

 The ENIAC claimed the title by default, because so much of their work was destroyed during bombings or in official secrets.